Lawrence city commissioners support proposed ‘road diet’ on Ninth Street that adds protected bike lanes

 Plans for the new building — which would serve as a headquarters for the Douglas County Sheriff’s Office, the 911 dispatch center and the county’s emergency management center — are also tied in with adding a 57,000-square-foot addition of the Judicial and Law Enforcement Center in downtown Lawrence.

-The designs of those two plans were approved by the Douglas County Commission in May with an estimated cost of $74 million.
+The designs of those two projects were approved by the Douglas County Commission in May with an estimated cost of $74 million.
 The proposed expansion and new building would create space for more courtrooms, judges’ chambers, conference rooms and more at the JLEC.

 The next step in the process would be for the Douglas County Commission to vote to officially approve the two projects.